Feasibility Study for EVSE & Solar Microgrids kicks off for thirty LA County Lifeguard Station…

 The Clean Coalition continues to be a leading advocate for streamlined and predictable interconnection practices.
 2018 has seen continuing enhancement and refinement of standards and practices related to the process of interconnecting resources to the distribution grid under California Rule 21, a standard frequently adopted by other states.
 Issues addressed this year include utilizing the ICA hosting capacity data in the utility application review process, automation opportunities, ensuring telemetry is cost effective, implementing advanced inverter functions, enabling modifications in system design, and exempting distributed resources from lengthy transmission study processes.
 Final decisions by the CPUC are scheduled by the end of the year for implementation in 2019.

-Transmission Access Charges (TAC) Campaign
+Making progress on our Transmission Access Charges (TAC) Campaign

-Solar+storage obviates gas peaker plants in Southern California
+Showing how solar+storage obviates gas peaker plants in Southern California

 Clean Coalition studies show that solar+storage can cost-effectively replace the proposed Puente Power Project natural gas plant in Oxnard and the Ellwood Peaker Plant near Santa Barbara, both in the Moorpark Subarea, a grid-constrained area in Southern California.
 These studies are instrumental in the denial of the Puente project by the California Energy Commission (CEC) and the rejection of the Ellwood project by the California Public Utilities Commission (CPUC).
 As a result, many analysts question whether another gas plant will ever be built in California.